Discover how Smithers can help organizations facilitate a strong cybersecurity environment within their businesses.

 Awareness and Training - Providing managers, employees, administrators, and any other users with training on their work's cyber risks.

-Audit and Accountability - Keep, collect, and review audit logs for the detection of unauthorized activities.
+Audit and Accountability - Keep, collect, and review cybersecurity audit logs for the detection of unauthorized activities.

 Configuration Management - Establish a baseline of configurations to control any changes made to a company's systems.